-With the beta for Lord of the Rings Online’s
+One of the true joys for many Lord of the Rings Online

 It’s the Massively OP Podcast, an action-packed hour of news, tales, opinions, and gamer emails!
 And remember, if you’d like to send in your own letter to the show, use the “Tips” button in the top-right corner of the site to do so.